 As a principal, the process still gives me a little anxiety.
 Can I do it right?
 How do I use this process to improve teaching and learning?
 How do I not make it feel so judgemental?
 Can I connect it to everything else we are doing?
 How do I find the time?

-But, after 8 years, some things are finally starting to make sense.
+But, after 8 years, I am starting to clarify my understanding of culturally responsive leadership.
 I realize it makes sense to be uber explicit and upfront about the process.
 Also, there must be an incredible focus on coaching throughout.

 The more I talk about what I am looking for, why that it, and what supports are available the better it gets.
 You have to put it out there, and make the bar high and visible.
-Make it about the kids, and marginalize kids, and be on solidarity to reach that bar.
+Make it about the kids, the marginalized kids, and be in solidarity to reach that bar together.

 - Powerpoint (google slides) I used to kick off evaluations for the year, complete with photos, video, and jigsaw activity.